agude/agude.github.io/_drafts/2017-02-06-switrs_motorcycle_crashes_by_date.md

 [dot]: https://www.fhwa.dot.gov/policyinformation/statistics/2012/mv1.cfm

 As I noted above for all vehicles, commute accidents account for the major of accidents.
-However, the trends suggest that for accidents involving motorcycles, commute traffic is not dominant.
+However, the data suggest that for accidents involving motorcycles, commute traffic is not dominant.
 People keep riding even when out of work; but they also stop riding when the weather is poor.
 Next we'll look at accidents by day of the year instead of by week.

 ## Day-by-Day